ngReact/ngReact/README.md

 ## The reactDirective service

-With the `reactDirective` service you can create named directives backed by React components.
+The reactDirective factory, in contrast to the reactComponent directive, is meant to create specific directives corresponding to React components.
+In the background, this actually creates and and sets up reactComponent directives specifically bound to the specified React component.

+If, for example, you wanted to use the same React component in multiple places, you'd have to specify &lt;react-component name="yourComponent" props="props" /&gt; repeatedly, but if you used reactDirective factory, you could create a yourComponent directive and simply use that everywhere.

 The service takes the name of the React component as the argument.

 ```javascript
 app.directive('hello', function(reactDirective) {